studymatchs/studymatchs.github.io/index.md

 * Students in similar classes would be able to scedule study sessions with each other at any future time and date.
 * Students that have already finished a class can volunteer to assist in study sessions.
 * Study sessions can be sceduled at certain locations such as Sinclair Library and Hamilton Library.

 ## User Guide
 The first page you will see is the landing page.
 From here, you will be able to sign up or sign in to the page.
 <img src="images/StudyMatchsLanding.png">
 After signing in/signing up, you will be able to access the other tabs, which allow you to do other things.
+In the Edit Your Profile page, you will be able to change your profile.
+In the You and Others page, you will be able to see other people's profiles.
+You will also be able to message them.
+In the Schedule page, you will be able to see all the listed events.
+On the bottom of this page, there is a button that redirects you to a page that allows you to add events.
+In the Add Message page, you can add messages.
+In the Edit Message page, you can see a board of all messages.

+## Developer Guide
+First, clone the repo onto your account by clicking the 'Use this template' button on the right.
+Then download the repo onto your Github Desktop.
+If you haven't downloaded it, you can here.
 ## [Milestone 1](https://github.com/studymatchs/StudyMatchs/projects/2)

 For the first milestone, our goal was to create the basic pages and components needed to operate the site.
 To start, we used the Digits program as a template for the program due to having much of the needed components.
 From there, Rex edited the landing page and the project's theme to suit the goal.